filecoin-project/go-jsonrpc/README.md

 ```

 ### Reverse Calling Feature
 The go-jsonrpc library also supports reverse calling, where the server can make calls to the client.
-This is useful in scenarios where the server needs to notify or request data from the client.
+This is useful in scenarios where the server needs to notify, request data from the client, or for subscriptions (e.g. `eth_subscribe`).

 NOTE: Reverse calling only works in websocket mode